By: Tracey Lenox, Criminal Defense Attorney at Nichols Zauzig

-Could you lose your security clearance, the trust and respect of friends and colleagues, or even your reputation or clean record on just he said/she said evidence?
+Could you lose your security clearance, the trust and respect of friends and colleagues, or your reputation on just he said/she said evidence?

 The danger of this is growing in the recent climate of the #MeToo movement.
 False accusations against innocent people can get lost in the many, many genuine stories of abuse and assault.